genarobasulto/Contracts_Technology_Adoption/README.md

 2. Install dependencies (if applicable).

 3. Follow the instructions in the documentation to set up input parameters and run the model.

+4. We prepared an example of usage in the file run_simulations_github_example.
+   The basic functions to solve the model are in basic_functions_price_uncertanty_v2 and no_contracts_functions_price_uncertanty.
+We also included code to plot the solutions.

 ## Assumptions and Limitations